AVCOAT: Orion EFT-1 Crew Module

-After the Apollo missions, the production was then put in place for the purpose of studying.
-Orion Chief Engineer requested the heat shield to be redesigned, however the final design was not selected.

-AVCOAT Heat Shield Research and Installation for Orion Crew Module
+Orion Artemis Crew Module

+After the end of the Constellation program, Orion was adapted for use with the Space Launch System to replace the Space Shuttle program.
+This spacecraft was planned to take astronauts to the International Space Station (ISS) in 2015 and to the moon in 2024.
+However, Orion was never used for ISS.
+Its first flight after EFT-1 was the uncrewed Artemis I, which flew in 2022.

+Manufacture of the EFT-1 heat shield was labor-intensive and there were concerns that the monolithic honeycomb design was inappropriate for the large Orion shield.
+Therefore, the shield was redesigned to use carefully shaped Avcoat blocks instead.

 The AVCOAT material heat shield went through several rounds of testing before being chosen for the installation.
 During the investigation of the thermochemical response of Avcoat TPS (based on first principles for comparison with EFT-1 data), things being tested on the heat-shield included: modeling of gas transport, heat transfer, and TPS material regression.

 Orion's 16.5 feet AVCOAT heat shield was secured onto the Orion Crew Module using 68 bolts by Technicians at NASA's Kennedy Space Center (KSC) in Florida.
 This heat shield is covered in titanium truss and a composite substitute with an addition skin made of carbon fiber layers.

 Orion's heat-shield was designed and manufactured by Lockheed Martin.
-The heat shield is like pieces of a honeycomb puzzle that all must fit together perfectly and the bolt fittings must be lined up.
+The heat shield is like pieces of a puzzle that all must fit together perfectly and the bolt fittings must be lined up.

 After the heat-shield's installation, access to components of the crew module became difficult or no longer accessible.

+Artemis I heat shield performance

+After the Artemis I Orion capsule was recovered, inspection showed unexpected loss of material from the heat shield.
+NASA undertook an exhaustive and complex analysis of the loss, and was finally able to report on it and announce recommendations after two years, on December 5, 2024.
+The conclusion was that the damage was initiated by spalling caused when gas trapped within the shield heated and then expanded when external pressure was reduced, blowing pieces out of the shield.
+This occurred during the reentry "skip" maneuver, which had a different heating and cooling profile than simpler direct-entry profiles.

+Later Artemis missions

+Based on the Artemis I analysis, NASA decided to use the already-installed identical heat shield for the Artemis II mission, but to fly with a different re-entry profile that would not allow the external pressure to be reduced.
+Since the Artemis III shield was not yet installed, NASA chose to change the AVCOAT formulation for it.
+This revised formulation will not trap gasses within the shield, and this in turn allows the capsule to use the preferred reentry skip maneuver.